Don't Lose Your Head

 Don't Lose Your Head is a 1967 British swashbuckling comedy film, the 13th in the series of 31 Carry On films (1958–1992).
-It features regular team members Sid James, Kenneth Williams, Jim Dale, Charles Hawtrey, and Joan Sims.
 Set in France and England in 1789 during the French Revolution, it is a parody of Baroness Orczy's The Scarlet Pimpernel.
+Of the series' regular cast, it features Sid James, Kenneth Williams, Jim Dale, Charles Hawtrey, and Joan Sims.
+French actress Dany Robin makes her only Carry On appearance.

 The first Carry On to be produced by the Rank Organisation, Don't Lose Your Head was not conceived as a part of the series and was first released without the Carry On prefix.
 However, the ongoing popularity of the series persuaded Rank to add the prefix to the titles of this and the following film, Follow That Camel, when they were re-released.

-French actress Dany Robin makes here her only Carry On appearance.

-The film was followed by Carry On Follow That Camel (1967).

 Plot

 It is the time of the French Revolution.
-Whilst the French aristocracy is losing their heads (literally), two bored English noblemen, Sir Rodney Ffing (pronounced "Effing") and his best friend Lord Darcy Pue, bored with the endless rounds of country pursuits, decide to have some fun and save their French counterparts from beheading by the guillotine.
+The French aristocracy are losing their heads (literally) and two English noblemen, who play at appearing foppish, Sir Rodney Ffing (pronounced "Effing") and his best friend Lord Darcy Pue, bored with the endless rounds of country pursuits, decide to have some fun and save their French counterparts from being guillotined.

 The enraged and incompetent revolutionary leader, Citizen Camembert, and his lackey, Citizen Bidet, scour France for the elusive saviour of the nobles, who is nicknamed “The Black Fingernail” after his calling card of “two digits rampant”.
-After a series of audacious rescues, the Fingernail succeeds in rescuing the Duc de Pommfrit whilst disguised as an insurance salesman, and in the process, tricks Camembert into guillotining his own executioner.
+After a series of audacious rescues, the Fingernail, disguised as an insurance salesman, succeeds in rescuing the Duc de Pommfrit and in the process tricks Camembert into guillotining his own executioner.
 Camembert is chastised by his superior Maximillien Robespierre and threatened with the guillotine, unless he captures the Fingernail.

 During his escape from France, Sir Rodney meets his true love, Jacqueline, leaving her with a silver locket containing a set of his mother's false teeth.
-On discovering Jacqueline, Camembert and Bidet imprison her.
-Using the locket as a trap, they travel to England to uncover the real identity of The Black Fingernail.
-They are accompanied by Camembert's lover, Desirée, who is on the lookout to marry a man with a title, disguised as the Comte and Comtesse de la Plume de ma Tante.
-Desirée pretends to be Camembert's flamboyant sister, whilst wearing the locket.
+When they become aware of Jacqueline, Camembert and Bidet imprison her.
+Using the locket as a trap and disguised as the Comte and Comtesse de la Plume de ma Tante, they travel to England to uncover the real identity of The Black Fingernail.
+They are accompanied by Camembert's lover, Desirée, who wears the locket and pretends to be Camembert's flamboyant sister.
+She is on the prowl, looking to marry a man with a title.